 Courses on Leadership

-Our leadership perspectives are woven into the Booth curriculum.
-Chicago Booth faculty know what it takes to succeed in business and they incorporate practical applications into their courses to make students better leaders.
+Our Chicago perspective on leadership is also woven into the Booth curriculum.
+Here at Booth, our faculty incorporate practical applications into their courses to make students better leaders.
 Some example courses are below.

 - Power and Influence in Organizations

 For more information on Leadership Development at Chicago Booth, please contact the Leadership Development Office for Part-Time MBA Programs at ewmbaLEAD@chicagobooth.edu.